 A substantial portion of the Company's accounts receivable is with petroleum and natural gas marketing entities.
 Industry standard dictates that commodity sales are settled on the 25th day of the month following the month of production.
 The Company generally extends unsecured credit to purchasers, and therefore, the collection of accounts receivable may be affected by changes in economic or other conditions and may accordingly impact the Company's overall credit risk.
 Management believes the risk is mitigated by the size, reputation and diversified nature of the companies to which they extend credit.
 The Company has not previously experienced any material credit losses on the collection of accounts receivable.
 Of the Company's revenue for the three months ended September 30, 2011, approximately 51% was received from four companies (19%, 11%, 11% and 10%) (September 30, 2010 - 92%, six companies (20%, 19%, 18%, 13%, 12% and 10%)).
-Of the Company's revenue for the nine months ended September 30, 2011, approximately 66% was received from five companies (18%, 14%, 13%, 11% and 10%) (September 30, 2010 - 94% was received from six companies (23%, 19%, 16%, 13%, 12% and 11%)).
+Of the Company's revenue for the nine months ended September 30, 2010 - 94% was received from six companies (23%, 19%, 16%, 13%, 12% and 11%)).
+Of the Company's accounts receivable at September 30, 2011, approximately 51, approximately 51% was received from six companies (23%, 19%, 16%, 13%, 12% and 11%)).
 Of the Company's accounts receivable at September 30, 2011, approximately 11% was receivable from a single company (At December 31, 2010 - 13%, one company).
 The maximum exposure to credit risk is represented by the carrying amount on the condensed balance sheet.
 There are no material financial assets that the Company considers past due and no accounts have been written off.